JFeintzeig/Calamari/README.md

 Installation
 ------------

-No installation is required
+No installation is required.
-Just clone the repository, add the directory to your $PYTHONPATH, and you're good to ggo.
+Just clone the repository, add the directory to your $PYTHONPATH, and you're good to go.

 Requirements and Dependencies
 -----------------------------